abilandz/Advanced/regex.md

 In the above example, asterisk ```*``` had an effect only on a single preceding character "c".
 But we can make asterisk ```*``` acting directly on character classes ```[ ... ]``` , when the final result is different.
 In combination with character classes, ```*``` matches any number of characters in that class, but also in any order:

-- `[no]*` — matches "n", "nn", "nnn", "o", "oo", "ooo", "no", "nno", "noo", "on", "oon", "onn", etc. It will match also "abc" because that would correspond to "zero occurences either of "n" or "o".
-TBI 20240728 this is not really a usefuly regex  - re-think if I need this example at all
+- `[no]*` — matches "n", "nn", "nnn", "o", "oo", "ooo", "no", "nno", "noo", "on", "oon", "onn", etc. However, it will also match "abc" because that would correspond to "zero occurrences either of "n" or "o".
+Therefore, this is not really a very useful regex, but it's used here just to illustrated how this mechanism works.